 Die Another Day (2002) Comfortable Cashmere

-For most men it’s quality apposed to quantity that counts and the fabric cashmere is one that we all can relate to.
+For most men, it’s quality as opposed to quantity that counts and the fabric cashmere is one that we all can relate to.
 The word cashmere itself states class and money well worth spent.
-Cashmere can always be associated more to the likes of woman than men but in this case Pierce shows us the softer side of Bond.
-Sometimes it’s easy to forget that 007 is an agent, not just a clothes horse, but the black cashmere jumper that Bond (Pierce Brosnan) wore at the ski-lodge party in this installment.
-Illustrated that loose fitting outfits can come in handy.
-In this case it enables him to conceal a gun beneath it which proves crucial.
+Cashmere can always be associated more with the likes of women than men but in this case, Pierce shows us the softer side of Bond.
+Sometimes it’s easy to forget that 007 is an agent, not just a clothes horse, but the black cashmere jumper that Bond (Pierce Brosnan) wore at the ski-lodge party in this instalment.
+Illustrated that loose-fitting outfits can come in handy.
+In this case, it enables him to conceal a gun beneath it which proves crucial.